EasyApache 4 and the ea-php-cli Package

 - If both a file’s configured version of PHP and the system default version of PHP are unavailable, the executable exits with an error.

-represents the file that you wish to process:
+represents the PHP file that you wish to execute:

 /usr/bin/php <options> filename.php